 "Bottom line: A sustained breakout in risk assets (i.e. a rising stock/government bond ratio and decisive narrowing in corporate bond spreads) awaits a solid rebound in the LEI."

 Source: BCA Research, April 21, 2008.

-James Quinn (Telegraph): Citigroup's CFO says consumer credit now biggest
+James Quinn (Telegraph): Citigroup's CFO says consumer credit now biggest risk

 "Banking giant Citigroup has warned that defaults on credit cards and other consumer products could drag on the economy for the next two years.